Euclidean-Norm-Induced Schatten-p Quasi-Norm Regularization for Low-Rank Tensor Completion and Tensor Robust Principal Component Analysis: Euclidean Norm Regularization (ENR) for Tensor Rank

-It is worth noting that the tensor regularizers we presented in this paper are closely related to the variational forms of matrix nuclear norm \cite{srebro2005maximum} and Schatten-$p$ quasi-norms \cite{shang2016tractable,shang2017bilinear,NIPS2019_8754}.
-For instance, in \cite{srebro2005maximum}, the squared sum of Frobenius norms of two factors of a matrix is lower bounded by the nuclear norm of the matrix, which is a special case of our Theorem \ref{theorem_sp} with $d=2$ and $p=1$.
-In \cite{shang2017bilinear}, the authors showed that the sum of nuclear norms of two factors of a matrix is a monotonic transformation of matrix Schatten-1/2 quasi-norm.
-In \cite{NIPS2019_8754}, the authors provided a class of SVD-free variational forms of the matrix Schatten-$p$ quasi-norm with discrete $p$ that can be arbitrarily small.
+The tensor regularizers we presented in this paper are closely related to the variational forms of matrix nuclear norm and Schatten-$p$ quasi-norms \citep{shang2016tractable,shang2017bilinear,NIPS2019_8754,giampouras2020novel}.
+For instance, the squared sum of Frobenius norms of two factors of a matrix is lower bounded by the nuclear norm of the matrix, which is a special case of our Theorem \ref{theorem_sp} with $d=2$ and $p=1$.
+In \citep{NIPS2019_8754}, the authors provided a class of SVD-free variational forms of the matrix Schatten-$p$ quasi-norm with discrete $p$ that can be arbitrarily small.
 Our tensor regularizers can be regarded as a generalization of the variational form of Schatten-$p$ quasi-norm from matrix to tensor.
+For example, in Theorem \ref{theorem_sp}, when $d=2$ and $p=1/2$, the regularizer is equivalent to the FGSR-$1/2$ regularizer of \citep{NIPS2019_8754}, which is related to the Schatten-$1/2$ quasi-norm of matrix.
+In Theorem \ref{theorem_sp_asym}(b), when $d=2$ and $q=1$, the regularizer is equivalent to the FGSR-$2/3$ regularizer of \citep{NIPS2019_8754}, which is related to the Schatten-$2/3$ quasi-norm of matrix.
 Nevertheless, theoretical guarantees about these tensor regularizers in low-rank tensor recovery are more difficult to derive than their matrix counterparts.
-To tackle the problem, in Section \ref{sec:bound}, we provide theoretical guarantees for the regularizers in LRTC.